Lesson 3: Elements and Compounds

 Counting Atoms from Symbolic Representations

 In Lesson 1, we discussed how Chemistry was a quantitative science.
 Numbers matter.
 And many concepts have a numerical slant.
 Symbolic representations are one of many demonstrations of the numerical nature of Chemistry.
 Subscripts and coefficients allow us to count the number of atoms of each element represented by a formula.
-Consider the atom counts shown in the table below for a variety of formulas.
+Consider the atom counts shown in the table below for a variety of formulae.

 Sense-Making Tools